smichard/hugo_website/content/posts/tasks.md

 Tests:

-If we consider collapsiblility and line number features of code blocks, we have 4 cases for testing:
+If we consider 'collapsiblility' and 'line number' as two features of code blocks, we have test cases:

 1. Collapsible (collapsed) code block with line numbers
 2. Collapsible (collapsed) code block without line numbers